Economic Policy Uncertainty and Information Asymmetry

 51 Pages Posted: 22 Sep 2016 Last revised: 9 Nov 2017

-This study examines whether economic policy uncertainty (EPU) exacerbates information asymmetry among investors.
-We find that increased EPU is associated with decreased stock liquidity, especially for firms more exposed to EPU.
-Increased EPU also lowers investors' reaction to earnings for firms with high liquidity risk.
-Management's voluntary disclosure only partly reverses the liquidity drop associated with increased EPU.
-These results suggest that information asymmetry is an important channel through which EPU affects asset pricing.
+This study examines whether economic policy uncertainty exacerbates information asymmetry among investors.
+We find that increased economic policy uncertainty is associated with decreased stock liquidity, especially for firms more exposed to economic policy uncertainty.
+Increased economic policy uncertainty also lowers investors' reaction to earnings for firms with high liquidity risk.
+Managers in turn increase voluntary disclosure, which only partly reverses the liquidity drop.
+These results suggest that information asymmetry is an important channel through which economic policy uncertainty affects asset pricing.

-Keywords: Corporate Disclosure; Information Asymmetry; Policy Uncertainty; Stock Liquidity
+Keywords: Corporate Disclosure; Information Asymmetry; Economic Policy Uncertainty; Stock Liquidity

 Suggested Citation: Suggested Citation